MicrosoftDocs/office-developer-client-docs.pt-BR/docs/visio/sinh-function.md

 ## <a name="remarks"></a>Comentários

-A função SINH usa radianos, a menos que você especifique uma unidade de medida diferente em _Angle_.
+A função SINH usa radianos, a menos que você especifique uma unidade de medida diferente em _ângulo._

 ## <a name="example"></a>Exemplo